Functions and powers of the entity

 Relationship with the monitoring department

-The CE Act provides for Ministers to monitor Crown entity performance against the entity's strategic direction, as agreed with the Minister and set out in the Statement of Intent (SoI) and, where there is one, the output agreement or Memorandum of Understanding.
-Ministers are usually supported in this engagement with Crown entities by departmental officials who in this role are known as the 'monitoring department'.
+The CEA provides for Ministers to monitor Crown entity performance against the entity's strategic direction, as agreed with the Minister and set out in the Statement of Intent (SoI) and, where one is desirable, a monitoring agreement or equivalent.
+Ministers are usually supported in this engagement with Crown entities by departmental officials who in this role are known as the ‘monitoring department’.
 Monitoring departments provide a Minister with information about a Crown entity's performance, ensure the Crown entity's approach is consistent with government goals, and support the appointment process for board members.
-This role is provided for in section 27A of the CE Act.
-Specifically, key aspects of a monitor's role may include administering appropriations, administering legislation and tendering advice to Ministers.
+This role is provided for in s27A of the CEA.
+Specifically, key aspects of a monitor’s role may include administering appropriations, administering legislation and tendering advice to Ministers.

-These monitoring activities complement the broader 'stewardship' responsibilities that are common to all Public Service chief executives, as set out in the State Sector Act.
-From time to time, a Public Service chief executive's stewardship activities may be of interest to Crown entities, for example in the provision of free and frank advice to government and the administration of legislation, and in matters relating to the department's own sustainability and organisational health and capability.
+Monitoring activities complement the broader ‘stewardship’ responsibilities that are common to all Public Service chief executives, as set out in the Public Service Act.
+From time to time, a Public Service chief executive’s stewardship activities may be of interest to Crown entities, for example in the provision of free and frank advice to government and the administration of legislation, and in matters relating to the department’s own sustainability and organisational health and capability.

 Parliamentary select committees

-Crown entities are accountable to the House of Representatives (s.
-3 CE Act).
+Crown entities are accountable to the House of Representatives (s3 CEA).
 One mechanism for scrutiny is through parliamentary select committees.
 The most regular contact Crown entities are likely to have with select committees is for financial reviews, inquiries, and occasionally as when making submissions on bills.
 Board members should be particularly aware of: